yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 > 📘 TypeScript Library
 >
-> If you are using TypeScript, Yuno provides a [library](https://www.npmjs.com/package/@yuno-payments/sdk-web-types) that you can use to see all available methods available in the Yuno Web SDK.
+> If you are using TypeScript, Yuno provides a [library](https://www.npmjs.com/package/@yuno-payments/sdk-web-types) that you can use to see all available methods in the Yuno Web SDK.

 ## Step 2: Initialize Headless SDK with the public key